zenhack/iron-blogger2/README.md

 Static assets have been submoduled and are kept in `ironblogger/static/bower_components`, which used to be managed by Bower, which is why it has that name.

+To pull these in, run `git submodule init` then `git submodule update` this will dowload all the required css and other media files.

 ## Starting the server

 Iron Blogger 2 is a [Flask][2] app.
 A stand-alone development server can